Ideavateravi/pmpro-discord-add-on/readme.txt

 2. Map Discord roles and PMPRO levels.
 3. Advanced settings.
 4. Spot the Connect to Discord on your profile page.
+5. The appearance and text of the connect / disconnect button.